effector/effector/beta/docs/recipes/nextjs/scope-bind.md

 ---
 id: nextjs-scope-bind
-title: Use Scope Bind in next js
+title: Use scopeBind in Next.js
+lang: en-US
 ---

+# Use scopeBind in Next.js

 There are situations when we need to get values from external libraries through callbacks.
-If we directly bind [events](/docs/api/effector/createEvent.md), then we will face the loss of the scope.
+If we directly bind [events](/beta/docs/api/effector/createEvent.md), then we will face the loss of the scope.
-To solve this problem, we can use [scopeBind](/docs/api/effector/scopeBind.md).
+To solve this problem, we can use [scopeBind](/beta/docs/api/effector/scopeBind.md).

 We have some external library that returns us the status of our connection.
 Let's call it an instance in the store and call it _$service_, and we will take the status through an event.

 ```js
 import { createEvent, createStore } from 'effector';